microsoft/workshop-library/short/deploy-to-azure-from-github/README.md

 7. Head back to your project on github and observe under the 'GitHub Actions' tab.
 After the action runs succesfully and you get a green check mark, navigate back to the site and refresh
 8. Congratulations!!
 You have created your resume website and deployed it to a Static Web App

+## Next Steps
+Finish creating your resume website and deploy it on Azure for free.
+Share a link to your resume site on social media and tag us 😉:
+- @juliamuiruri4 (Twitter) & @juliamuiruri (LinkedIn)
+- #MSFTStudentSummit

 See [full workshop](https://github.com/microsoft/workshop-library/blob/main/full/build-resume-website/README.md/?WT.mc_id=academic-70942-juliamuiruri) to learn more